Musalia Mudavadi: Graves plot scandal

+Vihiga Land Scam

+In May 2025, Mudavadi was reported to be involved in a land scam scheme in Vihiga by illegally dispossessing a private company of its property.
+A magistrate's court in Vihiga found the private company to be the rightful owner of the disputed land and that Mudavadi had acted illegally by taking possession of the property aggressively and illegally for a brief period in 2024 yet the private company had been in possession of the same property for over 13 years.
+Mudavadi was reported to move to a higher court to dispute the outcome of the magistrate's court regarding the same matter.
+It was reported that the private company described Mudavadi's actions as a quest to seek the court's protection in order to clothe his illegal activity on the disputed land with the color of the law.

 LSK blacklist

 In January 2012, the Law Society of Kenya (LSK) listed Mudavadi as one of the public officials mentioned adversely in various reports on issues ranging from corruption to economic crimes.
 The LSK advised voters not to vote those mentioned in the report as they had previously been compromised.
 According to LSK, the time Mudavadi was blacklisted was a time of a veiled blanket allegations against the Kibaki administration officials such as former President Mwai Kibaki, William Ruto, Charity Ngilu, but without specific allegations levelled against any of them.
 Thus, the LSK listing was found to have no specific accusation that Mudavadi was culpable to warrant the blacklist.

 Personal life

 Mudavadi is married to Tessie Mudavadi and they have three children; Moses, Michael and Maryanne.

-Mudavadi is a fan of English premier league football team Manchester United and Kenyan premier league side AFC leopards.
-He once served as a patron of AFC leopards.
+Mudavadi is a fan of English Premier League football team Manchester United and Kenyan Premier League side AFC Leopards.
+He once served as a patron of AFC Leopards.
 In addition, he is also a golf and rugby enthusiast.

-He has an autobiography published in 2019 entitled “Musalia Mudavadi: Soaring Above The Storms of Passion”.
-His nickname in the Kenyan political arena is Mdvd aka Earthquake.
-In addition, Mudavadi is an ardent fan of old school country music with Kenny Rodgers and Dolly Parton being his favourite musicians.
+He has an autobiography published in 2019 entitled Musalia Mudavadi: Soaring Above The Storms of Passion.

+In addition, Mudavadi is an ardent fan of old school country music with Kenny Rodgers and Dolly Parton being his favorite musicians.